IRATI/traffic-generator/README.md

-This source code was developed by members of the IRINA consortium, funded by the EC through the GN3+ Open Calls project "IRINA".
+This source code was developed by members of the IRINA consortium, partly funded by the EC through the GN3+ Open Calls.

 The contributing members of the project are (alphabetical order):